Richard Caswell

 Richard Caswell (August 3, 1729 – November 10, 1789) was an American politician and lawyer who served as the first and fifth governor of the U.S. state of North Carolina from 1776 to 1780 and from 1785 to 1787.
 He also served as a senior officer of militia in the Southern theater of the American Revolutionary War.
 As a delegate to the First Continental Congress, he was a signatory of the 1774 Continental Association.

 Early life

-Caswell was born on August 3, 1729, in Harford County (present-day Baltimore), Maryland; one of eleven children born to Richard and Christian Caswell.
+Caswell was born on August 3, 1729, in Harford County (present-day Joppa), Maryland; one of eleven children born to Richard and Christian Caswell.
 The Caswells moved to New Bern, North Carolina, in 1745.
 He was appointed deputy surveyor for the province in 1750.
 While a member of the North Carolina House of Burgesses, a position he held for 17 years, Caswell introduced a bill establishing the "Town of Kingston" (which was later changed to Kinston as a result of the American Revolutionary War).
 He was a prosperous lawyer, farmer, land speculator, tanner, and grand master of North Carolina.